sebastianjvelazquez/devsecops-security-pipeline/README.md

 ![Security Pipeline](https://github.com/sebastianjvelazquez/devsecops-security-pipeline/actions/workflows/security.yml/badge.svg)

 ## 🧭 Overview
 The **Cloud Security Automation Pipeline** is a CI/CD workflow built with **GitHub Actions** to automate vulnerability scanning and strengthen application security.
-It continuously analyzes Python source code and container images using open-source tools to detect risks early in the development lifecycle — aligning with DevSecOps and Cloud Security best practice[...]
+It continuously analyzes Python source code and container images using open-source tools to detect risks early in the development lifecycle — aligning with DevSecOps and Cloud Security best practices.

 ---